Tests & Test Scores

 - Membership Card – Each new member receives a personalized membership card.
 This wallet-sized card proudly certifies you as a member of the Society.

 - Telicom – Each new member receives a subscription to our unique Journal, Telicom.
-Published since 1974, it has evolved into a standard 64-page edition published quarterly.
+Published since 1974, it has evolved into a minimum standard 64-page edition (frequently however 2-3 times that size) published quarterly.
 Member contributions are always invited.

-- The Thousander – Each new member receives our monthly newsletter, The Thousander.
-It supplements Telicom, informs members, and acts as a vehicle for conducting elections and other voting matters.
+- Email Blast– Each member receives weekly updates (approximately) regarding ISPE business, This supplements Telicom, informs members, and acts as a vehicle for conducting the day-to-day business of the Society.

 - Unique Private Social Network – Each new member has the opportunity to engage real-time with fellow members without the burden of email addresses.
 Here, members may join with others in Groups based on professions, hobbies and interests, or create their own blog or Group.
 It has its own Forum.
 Members share information, ideas and help each other in real time.